 Your bedroom should be the place for your bed, and that’s about it.

 Avoid taking your work to your sanctuary.
 Allow your bedroom to be the place that your mind and body knows it’s the place you turn off everything – including the brain chatter.
 Keep your room cool, dark and free of clutter.

 6. Turn off all the lights — ALL of the lights!

 Lights actually stop the production of melatonin, which is the hormone that helps us fall and stay asleep.
 So keeping our bedroom pitch dark will help us fall into our slumbers more easily.

 Turn off your phone at least 30 min before bed!
 This is a tough one, but if you struggle with falling asleep this is an absolute must.

 The combination of the blue lights (which keeps us awake) and the stimulation from whatever we’re looking at (social media, the news, videos, etc.) is producing MORE thoughts in the brain.
-We want less chatter, more relaxation, and a total system shutdown.
+We want less chatter, more relaxation, and total system shutdown.